GLEAP

 Natural Science Concert Providing lectures by GLEAP members on interesting natural science topics to high school students, followed by a Q&A session (talk time) where high school students can freely ask questions.

-Monthly GLEAP Posting ‘Monthly GLEAP’ on GLEAP's official Instagram account which including interesting and fun natural science stories for the general public in the form of card news.
+Monthly GLEAP, academic seminar Posting “Monthly GLEAP” on GLEAP’s official Instagram account, which presents interesting and fun natural science stories in an accessible and easy-to-understand card news format for the general public.

 Exchanging with Domestic Organizations Interacting with ‘STEM’, a center for outstanding students in the College of Engineering at Seoul National University, and ‘KPF’, KAIST President's Scholarship organization during semesters and vacations, and conduct interdisciplinary seminars and academic projects every year.